 1. Get the necessary vaccinations: You may need additional vaccinations, such as yellow fever, hepatitis A and B, and typhoid, depending on your itinerary and length of stay.
 Consult with your doctor or a travel health clinic for specific recommendations.

-2. Get your Uganda e-visa in advance: Visitors to Uganda require a visa, which can be obtained online at the link.
-Before you apply, remember to check your eligibility to make sure that your nationality has enough conditions for an Uganda e-visa.
+2. Apply for a visa in advance: Visitors to Uganda require a visa, which can be obtained online at the link.
+Before you apply, remember to check the Uganda visa requirements to make sure that your nationality has enough conditions for an Uganda e-visa.
 If you do not qualify for an e-visa, please apply through the Uganda Embassy.

 3. Get your appropriate clothes: Uganda has a tropical climate, so pack lightweight, breathable clothing, comfortable shoes, and a hat for sun protection.
 Mosquitoes are common, so bring insect repellent and long-sleeved shirts and pants for the evenings.